oberning/migrant/README.md

-# migrant
+# Migrant
-Database migration tool for PostgreSQL that is similar to Flyway for Java
+Small database migration for PostgreSQL similar to Flyway (Java).